-For more concerts, check our post about finding live music in New Orleans.
+For more concerts, check out our post about finding live music in New Orleans.

 2. Go to a Sporting Event

-At this point in the year, the football season is in full swing and there are at least a few games to see every month.
+At this point in the year, the football season is in full swing and there are at least a few games to see each month.

-Check out all the events and sports available this month.
+Check out all of the events and sports taking place this month.